sbeliakou/check-up/README.md

       ls *.service
 ```

-Here, `$item` acts as a variable placeholder for each loop iteration.
+Here, the `$item` acts as a variable placeholder for each loop iteration.

 ### 4. Skipping Tasks